zwallace425/autocuration/README.md

 	python build_blast_db.py

+## Pipeline Performance

+Disjoint sequence batches for Influenza A-D tagged with artifact flags in the FASTA metadata from the previous version of the Autocuration pipeline were downloaded from the legacy Influenza Research Database.
+The sequences from these four Influenza FASTA files were ran against our pipeline in 'test_accuracy.py', and the curation results were used to analyze precision, recall, and accuracy of our version of the Autocuration pipeline relative to the results from the previous pipeline.
+There are several precision, recall, and accuracy metrics that need to used to evaluate this pipeline, and a thorough evaluation of this pipeline performance with each of these metrics can be viewed in the notebook 'AnalyzeAccuracy.ipynb'.

 ## Pipeline Broken Down by Modules

 The pipeline can also be broken into indvidual scriptable modules useful as pluggins.
 These are all